AccAEN/AccessibleAdverseEventNotification/README.md

 ![Figure 11](graphs/DAEN%202000-2021%20rate%20per%20million.png)

+There are some significant problems with this comparison.
+The group of people that received the COVID-19 vaccine is not the same as the group that recevied the other vaccines.
+This is lumping all adverse events in together which can range from a sore arm to a heart attack.
 If you want to follow along (and I suggest you check my working, don't believe me, please always check everything), the DAEN data can be collected by going [here](https://apps.tga.gov.au/Prod/daen/daen-entry.aspx).
 For "Select medicines" type "vaccine" and tick the box "Medicines found for 'vaccine…'"
 Then select the desired year and look at the "Number of reports (cases):" and " Number of cases where death was a reported outcome:"
 Repeat for each relevant year.
 For 2021 I only collected results for "COVID" in selected medicines.